Los Angeles Gay Travel

 The Gay Travel Experience: Los Angeles, California

-Southern California is home to a massive gay community.
-Many gay celebrities naturally call Los Angeles home.
-While strolling through the LA gayborhood, its common to see adorable public displays of affection.
+The Los Angeles gay community is enormous.
+Many gay celebrities call Los Angeles home as well.
+While strolling through West Hollywood, it’s common to see adorable public displays of affection.
 Stylish gay men are everywhere!

 Gay Los Angeles: Hotels & Where to Stay

-Firstly, the most interesting parts of greater LA stretch from downtown Los Angeles, located about 30 minutes inland from the ocean, to the Santa Monica area, a wonderful beach community along the coast.
+The most vibrant parts of greater Los Angeles stretch from the city’s downtown, located about 30 minutes inland from the ocean, to the Santa Monica area, a wonderful beach community along the coast.

-Between downtown LA and Santa Monica, you have West Hollywood, Beverly Hills, Century City and other smaller communities.
+Between downtown Los Angeles and Santa Monica are the West Hollywood, Beverly Hills, Century City neighborhoods.

-WeHo is the Los Angeles gay district.
-Los Angeles gay travel is not complete without a visit!
-Gay men stroll Santa Monica Boulevard under the California sun past the dozens of restaurants, storefronts and gyms.
+West Hollywood is the famous Los Angeles gay neighborhood.
+Gay men are always strolling Santa Monica Boulevard past dozens of restaurants, storefronts and gyms.

-Both Santa Monica Boulevard and Melrose Avenue are great hotel locations.
+Santa Monica Boulevard and Melrose Avenue are two great main thoroughfares in the Los Angeles gay area to book a hotel.
 Both streets are lively day and night.

-Santa Monica Boulevard has more of the Los Angeles “gay neighborhood” feel, while Melrose Avenue feels sort of like a neighborhood in Brooklyn, New York City.
-Melrose Avenue is lined with hundreds of boutique shops and unique restaurants.
-I adore both!
+Santa Monica Boulevard embodies more of a true gay neighborhood feel, while Melrose Avenue has vibes a bit like a neighborhood in Brooklyn, New York City.
+Melrose is lined with hundreds of boutique shops and unique restaurants, though.
+I truthfully adore both!

 Beverly Hills Hotels